mriphe/Photo-Webpage/readme.md

 user is allowed to share the links to other users for viewing iamges and gaining more experience and learning.

 ### The user is not allowed to do the following;-
+The user is not allowed to delete the links and put ofhis/her  own.
+User is not allowed to delete photos on the web or add any photos.
+User is not allowed add any information on the photos provided.